Building a Personal Fitness Assistant with OpenClaw

 • /interval_run today – Generate an interval run

-• /sleep_analysis – Last night's sleep analysis
+• /sleep_analysis – Did I sleep well last night?

 For example, I send: